mikemcbride/new-mac-setup/README.md

 My checklist for setting up a new Mac.

-1. Sign in to Apple services/iCloud
+1. Sign in to Apple services/iCloud (could do this after installing LastPass so you can get your password)
-1. Install custom fonts (stored in iCloud Drive)
 1. Install [Homebrew](https://brew.sh)
 1. Install git via homebrew
 1. Install [Node](https://nodejs.org/en/download)
 1. Set up [dotfiles](https://github.com/mmcbride1007/dotfiles)
+1. Install custom fonts (stored in iCloud Drive `fonts` folder)

 Here are some helpful scripts to run in order: